-- a without delay, after filing Form 20, making certain excerpted information (Form 20-2) publicly available, and the contents of which are also disclosed by the FSA; - b submitting a business report (Form 21-2) within three months of the end of each fiscal year; and - c making a disclosure booklet (Form 21-3) publicly available for a period of one year, commencing four months after the end of the relevant fiscal year.
+1. without delay, after filing Form 20, making certain excerpted information (Form 20-2) publicly available, and the contents of which are also disclosed by the FSA;

+- 2. submitting a business report (Form 21-2) within three months of the end of each fiscal year; and - 3. making a disclosure booklet (Form 21-3) publicly available for a period of one year, commencing four months after the end of the relevant fiscal year.

-iii Ancillary activities
+Ancillary activities